Advocacy, Mental health and wellbeing

 Connecting with people

-The theme for World Suicide Prevention Day in 2021 is “creating hope through action”.
+World Suicide Prevention Day encourages us to create hope through action.
 Reaching out to someone who you think may be struggling may be the first step to getting them help and finding new ways to cope.

 If you are worried about someone you know, letting them know that you have noticed them and asking directly about suicidal thoughts - by saying something like “are you thinking about suicide?” - may be a vital moment of connection and hope.